 There are aberrations of various kinds on all chromosomes in solid tumors, as well as in disseminated hematological malignancies.
 Majority of these are rare, some occur commonly, while some are found more frequently in certain kinds of tumors and represent ‘markers’.

 - single gene disorders with increased risk of malignant growth, about 100 – 150; - genetic cancers, such as bilateral retinoblastoma, familial melanoma, multiple endocrine adenomatosis, i.e. Zollinger-Ellison syndrome, Sipple syndrome; - pre-cancerous conditions:

 b/ polyposes syndromes : polyposis coli familiaris, Gardner syndrome,</div>

 d/ diseases of defective DNA repair mechanism : xeroderma pigmentosum, Bloom syndrome, ataxia teleangiectasia, Fanconi pancytopenia;</div>

-2/ Multifactorial predisposition toward cancer, such as with breast cancer, stomach cancer, uterine cancer, leukemias;
+2/ Multi-factorial predisposition toward cancer, such as with breast cancer, stomach cancer, uterine cancer, leukemia;

 3/ Association of chromosomal aberrations with increased risk of malignancy: